javers/brainCode2017/README.md

 ./gradlew javers-persistence-dynamodb:integrationTest
 ```

-`DynamoDbSmokeTest` should be green and `DynamoRepositoryE2ETest` should be red since
+`DynamoDbSmokeTest` should be green. `DynamoRepositoryE2ETest` should be red since
 `DynamoRepository` is not implemented yet.

 ## Your task

 Your task is to make all tests green.

-* Fork the javers repository to dedicated space provided by BrainCode mentors.
+* Fork the JaVers repository to dedicated space provided by BrainCode mentors.
-* Implement `DynamoRepository`
+* Implement `DynamoRepository`.
 * Work in a team?
 That's great, but don't push the whole team work at once.
 We want to see
   individual commits of each team member.
 * Create a pull request to `dynamoDb` branch in the javers repositorty.
 * Make sure that CI is green, see [travis-ci.org](https://travis-ci.org/javers/javers/builds).
 * Ask other attendee for the code review.

-### How we evaluate your solution
+### How we will evaluate your solution

 * Code should be clean.
 * End-to-end test is already there, but what about unit tests?
 Do we need them?